thomas-moysiadis/Masters-Thesis-Code/README.md

 - Analytical DAE simplified model (one sphere and two cylinders) with nonholonomic constraints (two no slippage conditions) and rigid body equations of motion
 - MotionView multibody model with one spherical (cross-spherical) output gear and two cylindrical (monopole) actuator gears
 - Two motion scenarios formulation (one with a single target-point and one with four successive target-points) based on the geometric control algorithm used in the original ABENICS publications and experiments
-- Simulation and comparison with dynamic response evaluation for both models under identical actuation inputs (constant gear velocities)
+- Simulation and dynamic response comparison for both models under identical actuation inputs (constant gear velocities)

 ## Key Findings
 - Control algorithm inconsistencies regarding actuator gear motion, causing slippage between the cylinders and the sphere in the analytical model and tooth‑pressing in the MotionView model